Message from Lisa Carter, CEO

 Food, crafts, music and other entertainment abound at the area’s many annual events such as the Blue Plum Festival (June), Pepsi Independence Day Celebration (July 4), Umoja Festival (August), the Taste of Johnson City (September), the National Storytelling Festival (October).
 Local bands bring the nights alive at popular downtown locations.
 Exciting day trips to Asheville, Knoxville, Gatlinburg and the ski areas of North Carolina are just an hour or two away.

 All this, an excellent economy and one of the lowest costs of living in the U.S. led Forbes magazine to list Johnson City as one of the “Best Small Cities for Business and Careers.”
 Kiplinger’s named it one of the “10 Least Expensive Cities for Living in the U.S.A.”
 Residents and visitors alike are drawn to the big-city opportunities and small-town atmosphere of Johnson City, a one-of-a-kind town.
 For more information about the area go to visitjohnsoncitytn.com.

 You are here

 Welcome to Niswonger Children’s Hospital

 We believe that seeing a kite lift from the ground and flutter in the breeze is a sign of hope and healing.
 The children and teens we serve at Niswonger Children’s Hospital are the future of this region.
 We work every day to be the place that makes kites fly, to help and heal the young people of this region – and, ultimately, to make hope rise.

-Please enjoy our FY17 Annual Report.
-You may browse the flipbook below or download a pdf here.
+Please enjoy our fiscal 2017 annual report.
+You may browse the flipbook below or download the annual report [PDF].

 Guests: 7 a.m. – 9 p.m.
 (Quiet Time from 1:30 – 2:30 p.m.)